Parks

 Age Recommendations: Most of the equipment is geared toward younger kids so I’d recommend ages 2 to 8.

-Inclusive Features: There is rubber surfacing to help with some mobility around the park and a small, wheelchair-accessible playhouse.
+Inclusive Features: There is rubber surfacing to help with some mobility around the park and small, wheelchair-accessible playhouse.
 You will also find a chair-shaped swing, however, it is only accessible by going through the wood chips.

 Looking for another playground nearby?
 Check out Canterbury Park!